-Interest in bitcoin and cryptocurrencies reached a fevered pitch about a year ago, as prices soared and two U.S. exchanges began listing futures products on bitcoin.
+Interest in bitcoin and cryptocurrencies reached a fevered pitch in early 2018, as prices soared and two U.S. exchanges began listing futures products on bitcoin.
 As prices have fallen, is the bloom off the rose?

 Regulation of the cryptocurrency market remains an open question